 Pull together and bring with you key documents establishing your qualifications on the spot, such as:

-Many states prevent businesses from unfairly profiting from calamities by punishing unreasonable post-disaster price increases.
-For example, California makes it a misdemeanor (punishable by a fine of up to $10,000, a year in jail, or both) to charge a price that exceeds, by more than 10%, the price of an item before an official declaration of emergency (see California Penal Code § 396).
-The law applies to those who sell food, emergency supplies, medical supplies, building materials, fuel, hotel accommodations and related essential services and supplies.
-And because of California's 2017-2018 record-setting wildfires, the law also applies specifically to landlords.
+For example, California makes it a misdemeanor (punishable by a fine of up to $10,000, a year in jail, or both) to charge a price that exceeds, by more than 10%, the price of an item before an official declaration of emergency.
+(California Penal Code § 396 (2025).)
+The law applies to landlords and anyone who sells or supplies food, emergency supplies, medical supplies, building materials, fuel, hotel accommodations and related essential services and supplies.
+A California landlord may not increase the price of a vacant unit more than 10% of the rent that existed before the emergency was declared.
+For example, the landlord can't bump up the rent on a $2,000 unit to more than $2,200.
+To check for any such price jumps, ask the landlord, check online, or ask neighbors.

-It is also a misdemeanor for a landlord to evict a tenant (unless the eviction was already underway) and then rent or offer to rent the unit to another tenant for more than what the evicted tenant could legally have to pay.
+It is also a misdemeanor in California for a landlord to evict a tenant (unless the eviction was already underway) and then rent or offer to rent the unit to another tenant for more than what the evicted tenant could legally have to pay.

-These "anti-gouging" requirements are not restricted to the area where the disaster occurred, nor do you need to be personally impacted.
-The statute punishes price-gouging anywhere in California where consumer demand has increased as a result of the declared emergency.
+These "anti-gouging" requirements aren't restricted to the area where the disaster occurred, nor do you need to be personally impacted.
+The California statute punishes price-gouging anywhere in the state where consumer demand has increased as a result of the declared emergency.
+If you encounter a rent-gouging landlord, consider filing a complaint with your local prosecutor's office or with the statewide attorney general.
+California tenants can fill out an online form at the Attorney General's website.

-You'll be leaving this rental when your home is rebuilt, repaired, or you choose another.
+Also, remember that you'll be leaving this rental when your home is rebuilt or repaired, or you choose another.
 Make sure you're in line to get that security deposit back and leave with no lingering hassles with the landlord.
 You're expected to return the rental in the same condition as when you rented it, normal wear and tear excepted.
 If you damage the property, the landlord can deduct from the security deposit for repairs.
+Also, so as to protect the items that you're purchasing to get on with your life, talk to your insurance agent about adding a renters' policy to your existing homeowners' policy (it shouldn't cost much).

 To fully understand your rights and your responsibilities, check out these resources from Nolo: